 Whimsy pieces are cut in the shapes of recognizable objects, such as characters, animals, or complex geometric shapes.
 All of our puzzles contain as many whimsy pieces as we can fit, usually comprising 15-20% of the total.
 That's a lot of whimsy pieces!
-Oftentimes the whimsy pieces are themed to the puzzle image.
+Oftentimes the whimsy pieces are carefully designed and crafted to match the theme of each puzzle image.
 Sometimes whimsy pieces are located near each other as part of a group of characters (interrelating whimsy pieces) or are made up of several interlocking pieces (complex whimsy pieces).

 Our whimsy pieces and puzzle cut patterns are all hand-drawn by our designer here in Boulder.